ruggeri/tech-notes/randos/automotive/engines/03-triple.md

 - Perfect primary and secondary reciprocating balance is achieved, as noted above.
 - A 120deg triple will have some primary rotational imbalance.
+- I presume that the I3 is a bit intermediate between I2 and I4 (of same displacement).
+  - Can rev higher than I2 of same displacement.
+But since it can't rev as high as an I4, makes sense to tune it for lower RPM, and broader torque.

 ## T-Plane Timing